Saoneth/plex-custom-audio/README.md

 5. It's my second script in python ever so code is one big spagetti.

 ## Requirements
-1. python3
+1. python3 with sqlite3 support
-2. ffprobe (It's part of ffmpeg.
-You can download static build.)
+2. ffprobe
-3. Some python packages, probably?